martiningram/roccupy/README.md

 not (about 20 minutes), so patience is advised if no GPU is available.
 The vignette rendered in PDF format is also available here: https://github.com/martiningram/roccupy/blob/main/vignettes/ebird-example.pdf .

+## Questions

+If there are any problems, please raise an issue!